sheagcraig/auto_logout/README.md

 If the computer has a power schedule, and the machine is past the scheduled shutdown time, it will just shut down instead of reboot.

 You can change the interval after which the LaunchAgent runs.
 Just edit the ```StartInterval``` value in the org.da.autoLogout.plist file.
+It's configured here for every 5 minutes.

 This is meant to be built with The Luggage, but can certainly be built in other ways.